MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 > [!NOTE]
 > Please don't confuse player Publisher data with [Publisher data](../../config/titledata/using-publisher-data.md) which is Key/Value Pair data shared by all titles (it is *not* per-player).

-Player Publisher data usage is nearly identical to player data usage.
+Player publisher data usage is nearly identical to player data usage.
 They are *both* dictionaries mapping a string to a JSON blob (or other arbitrary string value).

 Our example in this tutorial, [Grant a reward for playing multiple titles](#grant-a-reward-for-playing-multiple-titles), will demonstrate saving JSON blobs, and focus on a targeted example of why you might use player publisher data.